 The Guides Manual Pt.
 5 - Things I Learned While Guiding Tours

 I am currently onboard AIDAblu, en-route towards the port of Warnemünde.
 Since the company decided to abort our ramp-up efforts in the light of increasing Corvid-19 numbers all over Europe we are going back home.
 Yesterday my home ship AIDAperla met up with AIDAblu out at sea, somewhere close to the Danish coast.
-We were transferred ship to ship, by our survival crafts, all together with our luggage.
-Which is quite an experience on its own.
-Since I will be back home in a few days, I will be able to refocus my blog back to the local adventures around my hometown of Munich.
+We were transferred ship to ship, by our survival crafts, all together with our luggage, which is quite an experience on its own.
+Since I will be back home in a few days, I will be able to refocus my blog back to the local adventures around my hometown Munich.

 1.: How to cross a lake during a Storm

 This first topic needs some prior knowledge to understand.
 First, you should be aware that the lakes in northern Sweden are large.
 Exceptionally large.
 And this size allows the lakes to build up some frighteningly high waves during stormy days.
 On this tour, we had been on the lake for five days, and we had five days of windy weather.
 We were following the western shore in a southerly direction.
 Here, sheltered between the coast and a chain of islands, the waves never got that high.
 From the first day of our tour, I knew, at one point, we would have to cross the entire lake to reach the eastern shore.
 The only road on which a car could pick us up was located on the eastern coast after all.